-Output intents and standard output conditions.
-The output intent (also called output condition) defines the intended target device or printing condition, which is mainly useful for reliable proofing.
+Output intents.
+The output intent defines the intended target device or printing condition It is useful for proofing (simulating a particular printing device on another device), characterizing device-specific colors and as blending color space for transparency calculations.
 The PDF/X output intent is usually described by a Grayscale, RGB or CMYK ICC printer profile with the exception of PDF/X-5n which supports n-colorant ICC profiles.
 The details vary among PDF/X flavors:

-- PDF/X-1a/3/4/5g: the output intent can be specified by embedding an ICC profile for the target device or printing condition. - PDF/X-4p, PDF/X-5pg,and PDF/X-5n: by referencing an external ICC profile for the output intent (the p in the name of the standard means that an external profile is referenced).
-The output intent ICC profile is not only referenced by name, but a strong reference is created which is protected by a checksum.
-Although a referenced ICC profile is not embedded in the PDF output, it must nevertheless be available at PDF creation time to create a strong reference.
+- ► PDF/X-3/4: the output intent can be specified by embedding an ICC profile for the target device or printing condition. - ► PDF/X-4p and PDF/X-5n: by referencing an external ICC profile for the output intent (the p in the name of the standard means that an external profile is referenced).
+A strong reference to the ICC file is created which is protected by a checksum.
+Although a referenced ICC profile is not necessarily embedded in the PDF output, it must nevertheless be available at PDF creation time to create a strong reference.
 The urls option must be provided with one or more valid URLs where the ICC profile can be found: